-Part-time students may be listed on a special honor roll if they complete six through 11 semester hours in a given semester and meet the herein stated conditions.
+Part-time students qualify for the Bison Honor Roll if they complete six through 11 semester hours in a given semester with a term grade point average of 3.40 and no grade lower than a C.

 No student who receives a grade of U will be eligible for listing on the honor rolls.